yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     npm install applicationinsights --save
     ```

-4. Modify the file `./content-web/app.js` to reflect the following in order to add and configure Application Insights for the web application frontend.
+4. Modify the file `./content-web/app.js` to reflect the following to add and configure Application Insights for the web application frontend.

     ```js
     const express = require('express');